streamlit/docs/content/deploy/community-cloud/deploy-your-app/file-organization.md

 ## Basic example

-In this example, the entrypoint file (`your_app.py`) is in the root of the project directory alongside a `requirements.txt` file to declare the app's dependencies.
+In the following example, the entrypoint file (`your_app.py`) is in the root of the project directory alongside a `requirements.txt` file to declare the app's dependencies.

 ```
 your_repository/